tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 | known_certificates      | 12       | (This document) |
 | finished_size           | 13       | (This document) |
 | optional                | 65535    | (This document) |

-## Adding a cTLS Template message type {#template-handshaketype}

-IANA is requested to add the following entry to the TLS HandshakeType registry.

-* Value: TBD
-* Description: ctls_template
-* DTLS-OK: ???
-Not clear what to put here.
-* Reference: (This document)
-* Comment: Virtual message used in cTLS.

 ## Activating the HelloRetryRequest MessageType